sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

   doesn't have to be your sick grandma that inspired you, it can just be that you are terrible at navigating new buildings, or that parking is a nightmare at school.
 Anything to let the judges connect with your project is good.

+- Do some research to see if there is compelling data to support your claims.
+A lot of times you can get away with just spewing anecdotes, but often, having hard data to back up your assertions can increase your credibility.
+We did this at MHacks when we looked up how many people have access to SMS and how many have access to the Internet.
+We noticed that there's a 1 billion person difference and we used that as one of our marketing taglines: "brining data to the next billion people".
+We didn't cite the organizations whose statistics we used in our demo, but we had them if we were further probed.

 - Demos should follow a story arc like the classic "hero's journey".
 Who is the hero?
 Your app!
 Make sure to quickly present the problem, then *pow* your app